 Students study abroad.
-They have participated in service-learning projects in Belize, and have traveled to Austria, Belgium, Brazil, France, Germany, Greece, India, Italy, Scotland, and Spain for summer study trips, for a semester, or most recently with CSES faculty during the January Intersession.
-Some students have traveled as far as New Zealand or participated in internships in Australia.
+They have participated in service learning projects in Belize, and have traveled to Austria, Belgium, Brazil, France, Germany, Greece, India, Italy, Scotland, and Spain for summer study trips, for a semester, or most recently with CSES faculty during the January (India - Merging Diverse Traditions into Modern Life) and May (Belgium - Sustainability in the Euro Food System) intersessions.
+Some students have traveled as far as New Zealand, participated in internships in Australia, or research in Brazil.
 Other students participate in internships closer to home with governmental agencies or private companies.
-Many benefits, whether they study abroad or here in Fayetteville, from the numerous scholarships available to students.
+Many benefit, whether they study abroad or here in Fayetteville, from the numerous scholarships available to students.
 CSES students have been receiving about \$100,000 in scholarships the last several years.

-The enrollment in the ESWS major has been about 150 students.
+The enrollment in the ESWS major has been about 120-150 students.
 With increased interest in the sciences of the environment, both the direction and scope of departmental research and teaching programs have evolved.
 Courses include nutrient cycling, restoration, environmental contaminants, and wetland soils.
 Soil Profile Descriptions is an example of a course where students develop and practice skills describing and interpreting soil features.
 Students participating in that course can compete in regional soil judging competitions.
 Classes from the past several years have been so successful in the regional competition that they have competed in the national competition in the spring.